RavenKiller/MEE/README.md

 7. Download the depth encoder from [here](https://www.jianguoyun.com/p/DREiSbAQhY--CRjv0foEIAA).
 Extract the model to `data/ddppo-models/gibson-4plus-resnet50.pth`.

 ## Evo Dataset
 We proposed an evolutionary pre-training strategy in this work and developed the corresponding datasets.
-The data collecting scripts are stored in `scripts/` with filenames like `evo_data_stage0.ipynb`.
-Stage0 here corresponds to stage 1 in the paper.
+The data collecting scripts are stored in `scripts/` with filenames like `evo_data_stage1.ipynb`.

 Our pre-processed version contains a total of 4.8M samples of all modalities.
 They can be downloaded from [BaiduNetdisk](https://pan.baidu.com/s/1XnE03NaACv8JQzHdF9_1Eg) (access code: evop).
 All data is organized in HDF5 format.
 The total size after decompression is around 720 GB.
 Below is the file list:
-+ stage0.zip
++ stage1.zip
     + rgb.mat: contains RGB data with shape (395439, 224, 224, 3)
     + depth.mat: contains depth data with shape (417900, 256, 256, 1)
     + inst.mat: contains instruction data with shape (400250, 77), zero-padded, and tokenized
     + sub.mat: contains sub-instruction data with shape (410357, 12, 77)
-+ stage1.zip
++ stage2.zip
     + rgb_depth_large.mat: contains aligned RGB and depth data, a total of 230766 pairs
     + inst_sub_large.mat: contains aligned instruction and sub-instruction data, a total of 157877 pairs
     + rgb_depth.mat: contains a small debug version
     + inst_sub.mat: contains a small debug version
-+ stage2.zip
++ stage3.zip
     + data.mat: contains aligned (RGB, depth, instruction, sub-instruction), a total of 601038 tuples

 The data source includes: